 Auto MDM Enrollment with AAD TokenRepurposing of existing devices is one of the decisions you want to make while getting ready with Windows Autopilot.
 I’m trying to help you to decide how to repurpose devices to Windows Autopilot?
 Is it best to use MDT or SCCM?

 Options – Repurpose Existing Devices to Windows Autopilot

 I think many organizations wanted to try and test Windows Autopilot.
-But there is always a puzzle in the decision making.
-What are opportunities to repurpose existing device (Windows 10 and Windows 7) to Windows Autopilot?
+But there is always a puzzle in the decision-making.
+What are opportunities to repurpose existing devices (Windows 10 and Windows 7) to Windows Autopilot?

 - Non Intune Windows 10 Devices – Upload the CSV file via Intune Portal

 - Intune Windows 10 Devices – Enable new Autopilot profile setting for all targeted devices (check the below section)

 - Non Intune Windows 10 Devices – SCCM Co-Management devices enabled with “Automatic Enrollment into Intune”.
 First get the devices in to Intune via co-management and then to Autopilot (check the below section).